-As mentioned in the introduction, one can distinguish between two major types of inductive learning: learning from examples (concept acquisition) and learning from observation (descriptive generalization).
-In concept acquisition, the observational statements are characterizations of some objects (situations, processes, etc.) preclassified by a teacher into one or more classes (concepts).
+As mentioned in the Introduction, one can distinguish between two major types of inductive learning: learning from examples (concept acquisition) and learning from observation (descriptive generalization).
+In concept acquisition, the observational statements are characterizations of some objects (situations, processes, and so on) preclassified by a teacher into one or more classes (concepts).
 The induced hypothesis can be viewed as a concept recognition rule, such that if an object satisfies this rule, then it represents the given concept.
-For example, a recognition rule for the concept 'philosopher' might be: 'A person who pursues wisdom and gains the knowledge of underlying reality by intellectual means and moral self-discipline is a philosopher'.
+For example, a recognition rule for the concept "philosopher" might be:

+"A person who pursues wisdom and gains the knowledge of underlying reality by intellectual means and moral self-discipline is a philosopher."

 In descriptive generalization the goal is to determine a general description (a law, a theory) characterizing a collection of observations.
-For example, observing that philosophers Aristotle, Plato and Socrates were Greek, but that Spencer was British, one might conclude: 'Most philosophers were Greek'.
+For example, observing that the philosophers Aristotle, Plato, and Socrates were Greek, but that Spencer was British, one might conclude:

+"Most philosophers were Greek."